sadekbaroudi/sweep36/README.md

 # Name

+sweep36

+A 36 key version of the sweep, maintaining the original diodeless pcb.

+# Variations

-sweeeeep
+## sweeeeep

 why the name sweeeeep? because an elite-c is required to support the extra features, and an elite-c has 5 additional pins... so 5 Es for the 5 extra pins.
 Yes, it's dumb, I know.

-# Descripiton
+### Descripiton

-This is a reversible sweep pcb with support for 36 keys, per key leds (only on one of the two variations), nice!view or oled, and choc spacing.
+This is a reversible pcb that is wired only, has per key leds (only on one of the two variations), oled, and choc spacing.
 In order to continue to support a no diode setup, I added support for the elite-c, and this is now required for the build.

-# Variations

-There are currently two types:
-* wired only, with per key rgb
-* wireless only, with nice!view

-## wired only
+You can use alternative elite-c compatible controllers.

+### Versions and features

 There are 6 versions of this pcb, as found in the pcb/wired-rgb directory:
 * choc: No hotswap, 36 keys
 * choc-rotated-inner-thumb: No hotswap, 36 keys, rotated inner thumb similar to the corne